-Frame widget
+Frame panel

 Frame widget serves for detailed visualization of spectral cubes in both spectral and spatial direction.
 Its primary use is in live acquisition mode for line-scan applications.
 In this setup, it provides a logical view of the data transfered from a camera i.e. spectral frames.
 Each frame provides spectral responses for a line of spatial pixels.
-Frame widget is useful in acquisition to understand camera focus, visually judge scan borders, dead pixels or other artefacts.
+Frame widget is useful during data acquisition as it helps us to understand camera focus, visually judge scan borders, dead pixels or other artefacts.

-Frame widget is enabled also for introspection of already loaded current spectral cube.
-Note the important conceptual difference: While in live acquisition mode, the frame wudget shows raw spectral frames being acquired, in the off-line mode it visualizes content of the current cube that is typically already corrected into reflectance.
+Frame widget is enabled also for introspection of already loaded current spectral cubes in line-scan usecase (BIL data layout in ENVI format).
+Note the important conceptual difference: While in live acquisition mode, the frame widget shows raw spectral frames being acquired, in the off-line mode it visualizes content of the current cube that is typically already corrected into reflectance.

 In the following screenshot, the frame widget shows one spectral frame in a loaded image.
 The area shows the frame content.
 Horizontally, the spatial pixels are provided.
 Vertically, the spectral information is displayed.
-The colored lines in the frame widget are then further visualized in the spectral plot and spatial plot.
+The colored lines in the frame widget are then further visualized in the spectral plot spatial plot.
 The corresponding band and pixel indices are located on the top of the frame panel.